mob_image

 I used ChatGPT or Copilot to write parts of my assignment.
 Can I still get it professionally edited?

-Will you review the prompt I used and the AI’s output too?s
+Will you review the prompt I used and the AI’s output too?

 Absolutely.
 We start by reviewing your prompt-response flow to ensure the AI actually answered your assignment brief.
 Sometimes, even well-crafted prompts result in responses that sound smart but don’t really address the core question.
 We’ll check for misalignment, vague arguments, and underdeveloped points, offering suggestions to restructure or expand your draft into something more cohesive and course-appropriate.